January 15, 2015

 Modern HVAC systems are highly dependable, but this does not mean that things will never go wrong.

 1. Busted Fuse

 Fuses ensure the compressor or motor of the unit does not get overheated.
 The breaker is the first thing HVAC professionals check when the motor stops functioning.

 2. Damaged Contactor

-Three contactors are present in an HVAC unit, one each for the blower motor, condenser fan motor and compressor.
+Three contractors are present in an HVAC unit, one each for the blower motor, condenser fan motor and compressor.
 It is important that whenever the system is switched on, an electrical connection is established by engaging and starting the motors and compressor.
-When pitting and arcing form on the contactor, it may not conduct electricity and will prevent the motor from starting.
+When pitting and arcing form on the contractor, it may not conduct electricity and will prevent the motor from starting.